 When A, B and C are commutative numbers, this matrix has zero minors.
 Later on we will associate entropy measures to combinations of matrix minors, and such a commutative matrix has zero entropy.
-In order to understand these operators in a type of path integral context, we first consider the enumeration of finite length noncommutative and nonassociative paths [7].
+In order to understand these operators in a standard path integral context, we may consider the enumeration of (finite length) noncommutative and nonassociative paths [7].